Talking to Kids about Traumatic Events - Creatively Focused

 Talking to kids about traumatic events can be challenging, but it’s an important part of helping them process their feelings and cope with difficult situations.
 By approaching these conversations with empathy and understanding, you can help your child feel safe and supported during these challenging times.

-We have a Social Emotional Learning Curriculum and Trauma-Informed Behavior Courses available to help support educators and students.
+We have a Social Emotional Learning Curriculum and courses available to help support educators and students.
 Email us at hello@creativelyfocused.net or send us a message here.

 Written by Alyssa Prince, Systems Analyst & Licensed School Psychologist